ariga/atlas-action/README.md

 * `schema-name` - The name (slug) of the schema repository in [Atlas Registry](https://atlasgo.io/registry).
 * `from` - URL(s) of the current schema state to transition from.
 * `to` - URL(s) of the desired schema state to transition to.
+* `schema` - The database schema(s).
+For example: `public`.
+* `include` - list of glob patterns used to select which resources to keep in inspection. see: https://atlasgo.io/declarative/inspect#include-schemas-
+* `exclude` - list of glob patterns used to filter resources from applying. see: https://atlasgo.io/declarative/inspect#exclude-schemas
 * `plan` - Optional URL of the plan to be approved.
 For example, `atlas://<schema>/plans/<id>`.
 By default, Atlas searches in the registry for a plan corresponding to the given schema transition and approves it (typically, this plan is created during the PR stage).
 If multiple plans are found, an error will be thrown.